KabbAmine/zeavim.vim/README.md

 ### Adding file types

-Zeavim generates the zeal docset name from the extension (Or the filetype vim option) of the current file, but if you need to add some other file types, you can create in your vimrc a dictionnary with the extension or the vim file type as the key and the value as the docset name:
+Zeavim generates the zeal docset name from the extension (Or the filetype vim option) of the current file, but if you need to add some other file types, you can create in your vimrc a dictionary with the extension or the vim file type as the key and the value as the docset name:

 	let g:zv_added_files_type = {
 				\ 'EXTENSION': 'DOCSET_NAME',